 I think back to my friend who had his head shaved by his father and uncle.
 The 1970s may seem tame compared with now, but they were extremely volatile for all of us back then.
 Whether our father figures shaved our heads or maybe called their daughters derogatory names when they wore short skirts, there were all sorts of ways to disapprove of us.
 That disapproval didn’t achieve a thing except to push us further apart.
 And there weren’t nearly enough books to help us deal with that tension.

 All of which returns me to that fraught question: Who owns gender definitions?
-There’s really only one correct answer: every single one of us.
+There’s really only one correct answer: each one of us.

 Originally published in The Philadelphia Inquirer (8–22–2023), this version has been modified and expanded slightly.
 For more, go to the previous post for more commentary.